aserper/masto-rss/TESTING.md

 ### Tests Fail Locally But Pass in CI
 - Ensure you're using the same Python version
-- Check that all dependencies are installed: `pip install -r requirements-test.txt`
+- Check that all dependencies are installed: `uv sync`
 - Clear pytest cache: `pytest --cache-clear`

 ### Coverage Below 80%